rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.8.3 =
+* Fixed an issue where the video count setting occasionally failed.
+* Added developer bundle.

 = 0.8.2 =
 * Fixed the theme installation issue, hopefully for good!